KonradBi/zauberfunkenblog/README.md

 ## WordPress API Configuration

 This website fetches content from a WordPress installation hosted on Strato at http://blog.zauberfunken.com.
-The WordPress site has JWT Authentication enabled, which requires credentials to access the API.

-### Setting up WordPress API Credentials
+The WordPress REST API is configured to allow public read access, which means no authentication is required to fetch published posts, categories, and media.

+### Environment Configuration

+You can customize the WordPress API URL by setting an environment variable:

-1. Create a `.env.local` file in the root directory with the following variables:
+1. Create a `.env.local` file in the root directory with the following variable:
    ```
-   WORDPRESS_USERNAME=your_wordpress_username
-   WORDPRESS_PASSWORD=your_wordpress_password
+   NEXT_PUBLIC_WORDPRESS_API_URL=your_wordpress_api_url
    ```

-2. For Vercel deployment, add these environment variables in the Vercel project settings.
+2. For Vercel deployment, add this environment variable in the Vercel project settings if you need to customize the WordPress endpoint.

-**Note:** The WordPress API credentials should have at least read access to posts, categories, and media.

 ## Site Structure